-The current growth rate of the neighborhood is considered to be stable.
+The current growth rate of the neighborhood is considered to be stable with very little new development within the past few years.
 Values of both residential and commercial properties appear to be stable and are expected to continue this trend into the foreseeable future.